mediatum/mediatum-docs-en/docs/source/introduction.rst

    * Zoom function for images

 * Document respository:
-   * Supported of different PDF file types: PDF-X, PDF-A
+   * Support for different PDF file types: PDF-X, PDF-A
-   * Upload of PDF-files with support of fulltext search
+   * Upload of PDF documents and fulltext search in their content
    * Automatic extraction of PDF-file metadata
    * Predefined metadata schemas for text-based media